Trauma, Relationships & Emotional Recovery

 Why Thinking Your Way Out of Trauma Doesn't Work

-When trauma pushes your body outside its window of tolerance, logic and willpower stop working.
-This article explains why “just calming down” isn’t possible when you’re dysregulated, and how nervous system–informed healing actually helps.
+You’re not overreacting; your nervous system is responding to a threat.
+When you’re outside your window of tolerance, logic and willpower stop working.
+This article explains why you can’t just “calm down” and how nervous system–informed healing actually helps.

-When Your Body Is on High Alert
+When Your Body Is on High Alert (Chronic Hyperarousal)

 When Your Body Forgets How to Feel Safe

-When life feels like constant overdrive or shutdown, your body may have forgotten what safety feels like.
-This article explores how trauma shapes the nervous system and how “glimmers”, small cues of safety, can help you move out of survival mode.
-With gentle, practical strategies, learn how to recognise your states and find your way back to calm, connection, and balance.
+When life feels like constant overdrive or shutdown, your body may have lost its sense of safety.
+This piece explores how trauma shapes your nervous system and how small moments of safety can begin to shift it.

 Why You React Differently on Different Days - Your Window of Tolerance

 Why do the same stressors feel manageable one day and overwhelming the next?
-Your nervous system holds the answer.
-Explore the window of tolerance and gentle ways to return to safety and regulation.
+The answer lies in your nervous system.
+Explore the window of tolerance and how to return to a sense of safety and regulation.

 Hijacked by Anxiety; When Your Body Reacts Faster Than Your Mind